storj/docs/app/(docs)/object-mount/linux/installation/mac-linux/page.md

 {% /tab %}
 {% tab label="Apple Silicon (M Chip)" %}
 **Setting Changes when using: Apple Silicon (M Chip) Macs**

+**Important:** _As stated at the top of this article, Object Mount for Linux does not support ARM processors. **Using the Native Mac Object Mount client is strongly recommended**._

 Some container settings should be changed prior to installing and using Object Mount.